• Home

 Much of this may have to do with AI’s rapid development, and the fact that nearly two-thirds of Americans, according to the Stanford study, believe the technology will lead to fewer jobs over the next 20 years.

 The leaders of AI companies tend to agree.
-Anthropic CEO Dario Amodei has previously predicted that half of all white-collar jobs will be eliminated due to AI.
+Anthropic CEO Dario Amodei has previously predicted that half of all white-collar jobs will be eliminated owing to AI.
 On Monday, Anthropic cofounder Jack Clark went further, predicting sweeping changes caused by AI.

 “If we’re correct, this technology really is going to change the world in a vast way.
 It will change how businesses start, how business is done, aspects of national security, how we even relate to one another as people, and it’s impossible to reconcile that with a world where the economy doesn’t change in substantial ways as well,” Clark said during the Semafor World Economy conference.

 To tackle potential mass layoffs, Tomic said the government will have to step in, much as it did last century with Social Security during a time of widespread poverty and changing demographics in the U.S., which saw the end of multigenerational living.
-Other shifts may occur this time, including policies that unlink healthcare from a person’s employer—which is how the majority of Americans receive healthcare—as formal employment becomes more uncertain.
+Other shifts may occur this time, including policies that unlink health care from a person’s employer—which is how the majority of Americans receive health care—as formal employment becomes more uncertain.

 “In addition to just making sure that we do implement the technology, and so on, we need to find a way to put people first, because otherwise, I think we have already undesirable effects,” he said.